xuziqing98/ANALYSIS-OF-GEOMETRIC_SCALING/README.md

-# The complexity of geometric scaling
+# Analysis of geometric scaling
 This is the Python implementation of two geometric scaling algorithms: **MRA-based geometric scaling** and **Geometric Scaling via a feasibility test**.

 ## Setups